Our Homeschool Day (Our Basic Schedule and a few details)Home Schooling

 Copy work is the number on priority of my kids independent work each day.

-Copy work will take a student hours a day.
+Copy work done right will take a student hours a day.

-Then on Friday our schedule is different.
 Friday morning we have a special prep day devotional.
 I usually make it.
 I will read a passage of scripture that I think will help us prepare our hearts and minds for Sabbath.
-I will do a little teaching on why we take this day to prepare our homes, heart, and minds.
+I will do a little teaching on why we take this day to prepare our home, heart, and mind.
 Then we make our prep day cleaning and baking list.
 We spend the day getting all the work done, but all the kids are encouraged to find time alone on Friday to just pray and read their Bible to help them prepare for a day of rest.
-This may sound strange, but our lives can get stressful and our minds can get cluttered, so taking the time to destress and declutter is so helpful in having a peaceful Sabbath.
+This may sound strange, but our lives can get stressful and our minds can get cluttered, so taking the time to destress and declutter it is so helpful in having a peaceful Sabbath.
 Then after we have a special dinner on Friday night we also have a special time of worship and Bible reading.
-I start by reading My First Torah to the younger children.
-Then Jeremy reads the entire Torah portion to us.
-Then we discuss it.
-It is always a really nice evening.

 Written by Katie